List of unconstructed state highways in California: Partially unconstructed

 The following California state highways are partially unconstructed.
 Caltrans has not yet adopted particularly segments of these highways that are listed in state law.

 State Route 11

 State Route 11 (SR 11) is a planned 3-mile (4.8 km) tolled route, running southeast from near the junction of SR 905 and SR 125 to a future Mexican border crossing east of Otay Mesa.
 The first phase of the highway from SR 905 to Enrico Fermi Drive opened on March 19, 2016.
+The second phase of the highway from Enrico Fermi Drive to Otay Mesa Drive opened in August 2025.

 State Route 12

 The westernmost 9.2 miles (14.8 km) of State Route 12 are unconstructed, from SR 116 in Sebastopol west to SR 1.
 This would be today's Bodega Highway and Freestone-Valley Ford Road, but Caltrans has no plans to take them over.

 State Route 13

 The south end of State Route 13 is unconstructed, extending 4.5 miles (7.2 km) beyond I-580 to SR 61 near the Oakland International Airport.
 A very short piece at the north end has also not been built, extending west into the San Francisco Bay to the unconstructed SR 61 freeway.